digipost/signering-docs/source/client-integration/create-client-configuration.rst

         ..
 NOTE::
            SEID 2.0 enterprise certificates

-            If you have a SEID 2.0 enterprise certificate, you need to use at least version `8.1.0 <https://github.com/digipost/signature-api-client-dotnet/releases/tag/8.1.0>`_ of the dotnet client library.
+            If you have a SEID 2.0 enterprise certificate from Buypass, you need to use at least version `8.1.0 <https://github.com/digipost/signature-api-client-dotnet/releases/tag/8.1.0>`_ of the dotnet client library.
-            If this is not possible, you need to disable validation of the enterprise certificate when configuring your client.
+            If this is not possible, or you have a SEID 2.0 enterprise certificate from Commfies, you need to disable validation of the enterprise certificate when configuring your client.
 The certificate will always be validated on our server, so it will not impact the security of the request.
 The client side validation is only there to help identify errors early on.